-What prompted me to buy this dust collector is that it was on sale for $150 at Busy Bee tools, and that I had a need for a shop vac to clean a large garage floor.
+What prompted me to buy this dust collector is that it was on sale for $150 Canadian dollars at Busy Bee tools in late 2013, and that I had a need for a shop-vac to clean a large garage floor.
 While this isn't a shop vac, I figured I could use it as one, and then use it as a dust collector later.
 (Of course, you can also use a shop vac as a dust collector, but they are awfully loud.)

 The hose was not included.
 I had to pay another $25 for that.